 - Maryland Technology Development Corporation (TEDCO), Board Member

 - Conference of Minority Transportation Officials (COMTO) MD, Board Member

 - Prince George’s County Chamber of Commerce, Board Member

 - Maryland Black Chamber of Commerce, Board Member

 - Bowie State University Business Innovation Center (BIC), Board Member

 - Boys & Girls Clubs of Greater Washington (BGCGW) Prince Georges County Region, Board Member

 - Prince George’s Community College Business Connection Council, Board Member

 - Prince George’s Financial Services Corporation (FSC) First, Board Member

-- Congressman Anthony Brown’s Business Advisory Council, Board Member
+- Maryland Attorney General Anthony Brown’s Business Advisory Council, Board Member

 - Minority/Local Business Advisory Council for the Prince George’s County Board of Education, Former Chair